coimbrox/coimbrox/README.md

 ## A Bit About Me

 - 🎤 Developer
 - HypeSquad Discord since 2017 🚀
+- Founder of GDG Caxias do Sul
 - 📺 I'm a big fan of Geek Culture
 - 🌱 I hold a degree in Analysis and Systems Development and a Postgraduate degree in Data Analysis with an MBA in Big Data
 - 💬 Currently focused on Mobile Development and always seeking new knowledge.